USAG Rheinland-Pfalz reports! Germany enhances border control measures: What this means for travelers, residents

-Germany has recently implemented expanded border control measures, which now include checks at crossings to all nine of its neighboring countries.
+KAISERSLAUTERN, Germany – Germany has recently implemented expanded border control measures, which now include checks at crossings to all nine of its neighboring countries.
 This decision is primarily driven by the need to further limit irregular migration and to enhance the internal security of the nation.

-(AP photo / Markus Schreiber)
+On Sept.
+16, the Federal Ministry of the Interior and Community officially notified the European Commission of the temporary reintroduction of border controls at Germany’s land borders with France, Luxembourg, the Netherlands, Belgium, and Denmark.

+Beginning Sept.
+16, when traveling, please ensure that you carry your passports, SOFA cards, ID cards, and either TDY orders or leave approvals with you.
+It's also recommended that you have contact rosters with you, in case something happens, and you need to reach your chain of command.

 |Date Taken: